-This is a delicacy you can enjoy with friends and family for Thanksgiving.
+This is a delicacy you can enjoy with friends and family for Thanksgiving or anytime of the year (think of a chilled tropical version of a vichyssoise for the summer months, cool, refreshing and satisfying!).
 Turmeric and ginger provide a lot of flavor to the soup without the added sodium or fat that is common with seasonings.
 The hearty vegetables also provide fiber and a smooth, comforting & delicious flavor.

 5. 1 inch fresh ginger

-1. Slice the carrots in half and cube the potatoes
+1. Slice the carrots and cube the potatoes

-3. Combine all ingredients in a pot and cook for two hours on high
+3. Combine all ingredients in a crockpot and cook for two hours on high